 It's hard to believe, but it's already time for our annual Turkey Butt intervention.
 Turkey Butt, if you're new to this blog, is a phenomenon in which our rear ends spread in direct proportion to the amount of turkey, dressing (stuffing, if you're a Yankee), green bean casserole and pecan pie we ingest on Thanksgiving.
-Turkey Butt is often compounded by the lesser known New Year's Butt, which of course combines the excesses of all the holidays into one big TBNY Butt.
+Turkey Butt is often compounded by Christmas Butt and then the lesser known New Year's Butt, which of course combines the excesses of all the holidays into one big TBCNY Butt.

 Avoiding 'Turkey Butt' is more about watching your calories and exercising than anything else, but there are some great exercises that target the butt and help you build muscle and burn calories.
 Below are some of my favorite exercises for the rear and, if you have a favorite way to combat 'Turkey Butt,' leave a comment and tell us about it.